compose-eu/Appcelerator/README.md

 ##Create a Service Object

-Follows a pseudo drone definition as by COMPOSE spec.
+Follows a pseudo drone definition as per COMPOSE spec.

 The `location` stream will keep track of the movement of the drone